 Q: How can I take care of my slime?

 A: Washing your hands before and after playing with your slime will help it to last longer.
-Make sure you play with your slime on a clean surface and put the lid back on tightly when you are done.
-Keeping a bottle of activator handy doesn’t hurt, as you can reactivate it when it becomes sticky.
+Make sure you play with your slime on a clean surface and put the lid back on tightly when you are done to prevent it from drying.
+Keep a bottle of activator handy, so you can reactivate it when it becomes sticky.
 Store your slime in a cool environment and away from direct sunlight.

 Q: Is slime toxic?

 A: Our hand-made slime contains an ingredient called borax (also called sodium tetraborate), which is a common component of many popular deodorants and cleaning products.
 Borax is not safe to be swallowed or taken.
 The wellbeing of our customers is paramount, and so we recommend seeking medical help in the instance of ingestion.

 Q: Can I get slime out of hair and/or clothes?